literal-life-church/messaging-service/README.md

 While most of the configuration is stored inside of the [Config.private.js](/assets/Config.private.js) file, more sensitive information is offloaded into environment variables.

 Here are all of the environment variables this application expects during development and production.
-All are required, but Twilio can automatically add in some of them, as indicated by the last column.
+All are required, but Twilio can automatically add in some of them, as indicated by the Added By Twilio Automatically column.

 | Variable Name                        | Purpose                                                                                                                                                                      | Added By Twilio Automatically | Used By    |
 |--------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------|------------|